mvmonteiro/RTN-singleANDdual-trap/README.md

 # Random telegraph noise trap simulation

-This repository has the aim of build a struct that can simulate a single trap behavior.
+This repository has the aim of build a struct that can simulate a single and a dual trap behavior.

 ## Context